larsvanbraam/transition-controller/docs/general/docs/examples/creating-a-component-transition-controller.md

    * Use this method to setup your transition out timeline *
    * @public
-   * @param {TimelineLite | TimelineMax} timeline
+   * @param {GSAPStatic.Timeline} timeline
    * @param {T} parent The reference to your parent
    * @param {string} id The id of your timeline
    */
-  protected setupTransitionOutTimeline(timeline: TimelineLite | TimelineMax, parent:T, id:string): void {
+  protected setupTransitionOutTimeline(timeline: GSAPStatic.Timeline, parent:T, id:string): void {

   }

   /**
    * @public
    * @method setupLoopingAnimationTimeline
-   * @param {TimelineMax} timeline
+   * @param {GSAPStatic.Timeline} timeline
    * @param {T} parent The reference to your parent
    * @param {string} id The id of your timeline
-   * @description Use this method to setup your looping timeline */ protected setupLoopingAnimationTimeline(timeline: TimelineMax, parent:T, id:string): void {
+   * @description Use this method to setup your looping timeline */ protected setupLoopingAnimationTimeline(timeline: GSAPStatic.Timeline, parent:T, id:string): void {

   }
 }